mayaCostantini/sigstore-the-hard-way-aws/src/08-oci-registry.md

 # Configure Container Registry

-We will use the Docker Hub registry to push an image and a signature with cosign.
+We will use the Quay.io container registry to push an image and a signature with cosign.

 ## Install and start Docker